emTgi/Projec_Bike_Store/sql_script.md

 ```
 ![Duplicates](https://github.com/emTgi/Project_Bike_Store/assets/114177110/663fff64-e5b4-4a69-9f1e-6dee9a2b1a57)

-The same products with different categories assigned to them:
+The only difference between duplicate rows apart from _product_id_ column is the category assigned to them:
 ```sql
 SELECT
 	product_name,